Celshade/TheCraving/README.md

 After downloading the package, run _**thecraving.py**_ to start the game.
 The game may also be played in your default terminal, if you prefer.
 Be sure to resize your window, or scroll up, upon starting the game.
-Use the in-game command _> **options**_ if you get stuck! \
+Please make use of the in-game command _> **options**_ if you get stuck!

-_A pen and paper is recommended for mapping which rooms you've traversed._
+_**pygame[1.9.3+]** is required to run the game_.
 ***
 **Aloha!!**

-This is the first game that I've built, so please pardon the lack of swag.
-I've developed this as a way to test my [python] programming knowledge, thus far, and work on my flow.
-The first, fully, playable version took roughly three months to complete; however, I believe it could have been finished much sooner - given the time.
-I still have a few updates planned; so, if you've found yourself here, and are curious, please take a look at the wiki and stay tuned!
+This is the first game that I've built, so please pardon the lack of story swag and simplicity.
+I've developed this as a way to test my [python] programming knowledge and work on my flow.
+The core of the game took roughly three months to complete; and, since then, I have polished and added features whenever time was available.

 I truly appreciate all of you who take the time to play through the game.
 Any and all feedback is _extremely_ appreciated.
-If you like the game, or at least find it interesting, please share with a friend and look for more to follow!
+If you like the game, or at least find it interesting, please share it with a friend and look for more to follow!
 Thanks, again, and I hope you enjoi the journey!

 _Wiki -> https://github.com/Celshade/TheCraving/wiki_ \